Vestigialearth/Distributed-Systems/README.md

 Process:

-Create a smart device instance
+-Create a smart device instance

-Add/remove/update delete the smart device in a group of devices
+-Add/remove/update delete the smart device in a group of devices

-Move devices between groups
+-Move devices between groups

-Turn on/off a device
+-Turn on/off a device

-Show the state of all devices
+-Show the state of all devices

-Set a timer for a device with a simple trigger (on/off), i.e. turn off device 30 minutes after it was turned on.
+-Set a timer for a device with a simple trigger (on/off), i.e. turn off device 30 minutes after it was turned on.

-Set a schedule for a device (on/off), i.e. turn on a device at 12:30
+-Set a schedule for a device (on/off), i.e. turn on a device at 12:30